9Akshit1/RoboHand/README.md

 INSPIRATION: I've always been inspired by how human hands move and wanted to recreate that motion using motors and tendons.
 Additionally, at the same time, I was learning how to simulate robots in physics based simulations called MuJoCo, which is why I wanted to also actaully build a hand and test my inverse kinematics coding knowledge at it.

+Note: I am currently working on polishing the CAD, so it's much thinner, models the human hand better, and allows for full movement!

 # Final CAD
 The separate finger files and body files are in ther CAD folder.
 The full built hand CAD File is called RoboHand.stl in the CAD folder.